-- NWU Media Policy
+- NWU Brand Policy

-- NWU Brand Identity Policy
+- NWU Communication Policy

-- NWU Online Publications Policy
+- NWU Language Policy

-- NWU Social Media Policy
+- NWU Community Engagement Policy

-- NWU Training and Development Policy
+- NWU Infrastructure Management Policy

-7.1.8.7 Roles and responsibilities in this process
+7.1.9.6 Roles and responsibilities in this process

 KEY ROLE PLAYERS KEY RESPONSIBILITIES Chief Director Library and Information Service Lead and provide strategic direction to the Library and Information Service across a demographically disbursed multi-campus institution, to support delivery of the NWU strategy and success model.
 Senior Manager Outreach, Projects and Quality Lead and direct the libraries' Outreach, Projects and Quality assurance activities, in pursuit of the Library and Information Service's strategy.
 Director Client Services Lead and direct institutional library and information access services in particular Loan and Information Services as well as outreach services for success model delivery.
 Director Shared Services Lead, plan, direct, coordinate and provide strategic direction for the institutional library and campus in information resources and systems particularly, Acquisitions, Cataloguing and Processing, Archiving and, Special Collections, Institutional Repositories, Systems Administration and Support and the Bindery for success model delivery.

-Senior Manager LIS Mafikeng Campus Operations Lead and direct Mafikeng Campus Library and Information Service operations, particularly library space development, information resources development and management of loans and information services in consultation with relevant line Managers, Directors and the Senior Director, for success model delivery.
+KEY ROLE PLAYERS KEY RESPONSIBILITIES Director Open Scholarship Lead and direct institutional library's open scholarship services in particular Open Access and Open data, Research metrics, as well as Research infrastructure, for success model delivery.
 Manager Library Systems Manage through the planning and coordination the process of the development, implementation, support and administration of library specific systems and programmes to meet the library requirements and to provide staff, internal and external users of optimized and reliable applications and programmes/systems in order to support them with the discovery, access and use of information resources.
 Managers Information Services (3) Support the Director: Client Services in strategic planning; by ensuring that optimal information and research support is delivered to students, researchers and staff of the NWU through effective and innovative delivery of information; to ensure that relevant and current information sources are available, to coordinate training and to apply quality assurance with a strong on-going customer focus.
 Managers Loan Services (3) Supervise activities of Loan Services, to provide training and guidance to staff, as well as to assist the Director Client Services as member of the senior management team in the strategic planning and development of the Library and Information Services.
 Manager Information Resources Supervise the section and give training and guidance to staff in the performance of their tasks; to assist the Director: Shared Services as member of the senior management team in the strategic planning and development of the Library Services to realise the mission and goals of the Library services: to ensure through effective management and quality control optimal provision in the information needs of students, researchers and staff of the NWU; to manage the allocated information resources budget to provide for current and future needs.
 Librarian Web Development Design, develop, manage and maintain the NWU library's official web presence (as an extension of the physical library services) with a functional and user-orientated website that will serve as an interface/gateway to our customers, providing and ensuring transparent access, and easy discovery of all available online library resources and services, to facilitate teaching, learning and research activities of the University.
+Post all OPQ news report on LIS blog and other social media platforms.
+Senior Administrative Assistant Assist and support Senior Manager Outreach Projects and Quality with operational duties in this portfolio.

-7.1.8.8 Diagrams and Flowcharts of Outreach, Projects and Quality
+7.1.9.7 Diagrams and Flowcharts for Outreach, Projects and Quality: